Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-python3.md

 -   Test basic functionality, for example, adding and editing content types and views.
 -   Uninstall the add-on.

-For this step, it is recommended that you have installed `Products.PDBDebugMode` to help debug and fix issues.
+For this step, it's recommended that you have installed `Products.PDBDebugMode` to help debug and fix issues.

 ## 6. Run Tests